jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 ### 3\.
 Personality

-Women find charismatic, somewhat extraverted, self-confident men attractive.
+Women find charismatic, somewhat extroverted, self-confident men attractive.
 Be assertive, have a sense of humor, and don’t be shy.
 More about this later.
 Cultivate hobbies that make you a more interesting, well-rounded person.

 ### 4\.
 Social status